Mandatory e-Invoicing from 2025: what business need to know

 What is an e-Invoice?

-Electronic invoicing (e-Invoicing) refers to the digital exchange of invoice data between business partners.
+E-invoice (also referred to as electronic invoice, e-invoicing, or electronic invoicing) refers to the digital exchange of invoice data between business partners.
 This means scanned paper invoices are not included.
 Even though a PDF can be sent digitally, it still does not meet the e-Invoicing principle because it is designed to be read by people and processed manually.

 For an invoice to qualify as an e-Invoice, it must be in a structured data format that allows automated processing.
 The legal requirements include information such as addresses, tax numbers, goods or services, and the total invoice amount including tax.